telehack-foundation/.github/basic.md

 10  MYSTUFF( X, Y ) = 42
 ```

-... and indices do not need to be numerical.
+... and indices do not need to be numeric.
 Thus, you can create unordered lists (hashes) such as:

 ```
 10  FAV$("fruit") = "Apple"